webiny/docs.webiny.com/docs/developer-tutorials/plugins-crash-course.md

 > Plugin registration can be performed anywhere in your app.
 Placing the registration at the entry point of your app is usually the best approach.

+> We recommend to always use a namespace when naming your plugin: `cms-element-...` or `my-app-....`.
+That way you make sure you never accidentally overwrite another plugin.

 If you have already created a Webiny project, you can find examples of plugin registration in the following files:
 - `packages/admin/src/App.js`